MicroEJ/docs/KernelDeveloperGuide/overview.rst

 The Kernel Developer's Guide describes how to create a Kernel Application.
-A Kernel Application is a :ref:`Standalone Application <standalone_application>` that can be extended (statically or dynamically) to install, run and control the execution of new applications called :ref:`Sandboxed Applications <sandboxed_application>`.
+A Kernel Application is a :ref:`Standalone Application <standalone_application>` that can be extended (statically or dynamically) to install, run, and control the execution of new applications called :ref:`Sandboxed Applications <sandboxed_application>`.

 The intended audience of this document are Java developers and system